mawds/r-programming-intro/_episodes/01-recap.md

 Although we didn't cover them in the Introduction to Data Analysis course, it's worth spending a little time on dealing with date data.
 It would be useful to combine the fields `yyyy`, `mm`, `dd` into a "proper" date.
 The `lubridate` package, which is part of the tidyverse offers lots of functions that make dealing with dates easier.
 The `lubridate` package isn't loaded by default when we use `library("tidyverse")`.

 Lubridate comes with several functions to process strings that look like dates (e.g. "1 November 2017") into date objects.

-TODO more on date objects - why bother making them etc.
+For more information on Lubridate, see the package vignette (`vignette("lubridate")`).
+It makes it easier to compare date ranges, convert between time-zones and add date ranges.

 ~~~